debayan/pnel-e2ekgqa/README.md

 ### Live API

 ```
-(pnel)$ curl -XPOST 'ltdemos.informatik.uni-hamburg.de/pnel/processQuery' -H 'Content-Type: application/json' -d"{\"nlquery\":\"is hamburg in germany or is it in austria ?\"}"
+$ curl -XPOST 'ltdemos.informatik.uni-hamburg.de/pnel/processQuery' -H 'Content-Type: application/json' -d"{\"nlquery\":\"is hamburg in germany or is it in austria ?\"}"
 ```